Type: 3/4" Pulse Output Gas Meter

 - Questions and Answers

-Questions & AnswersExpand allCollapse allSort byMost Recent QuestionsQ:What are the btu capacities of your gas meters?1 answersQ:How far can I run the wiring from the metering device to the gas and water sensors?
+Questions & AnswersExpand allCollapse allSort byMost Recent QuestionsQ:What is the dimensions of the gas meter?
+I want to use it to separate between my house and the separate apartment use for billing.1 answersQ:How do these meters calculate to therms which is what the gas company generally bills us by, NOT cu ft.?
+Water is generally billed by cubic foot, at least it is in the SE.1 answersQ:What are the btu capacities of your gas meters?1 answersQ:How far can I run the wiring from the metering device to the gas and water sensors?

 Can I read data from other plc with modbus rtu or modbus tcp/ip?